Himalayan Alpine Dynamics Research Initiative

 The Himalayan Alpine Dynamics Research Initiative (HIMADRI) involves a set of pristine sites set aside and monitored to observe the migration of plant species due to climate change.
-"Established in 2013, the program has taken care of gap in Indian Himalaya monitoring.
+Established in 2013, the program has taken care of the gap in Indian Himalaya monitoring.

 History

 The idea to monitor alpine plant communities was first discussed in 1996 during a workshop in Kathmandu.
 Scientists began running experiments in alpine habitats to determine what a good sample method might be.
 In 2001, GLORIA-Europe was launched.
 This initial project, with 18 sites in 13 different European nations, was a way to test out the idea before going worldwide.
 Since the spring of 2004, GLORIA has been expanding into other regions of the world.
-However, Indian Himalaya remained a gap which is being filled through HIMADRI network.
+However, the Indian Himalaya remained a gap which is being filled through HIMADRI network.